-AIM current good practice objectives ACTIONS TO BE TAKEN PERSON RESPONSIBLE DATE TO COMPLETE ACTIONS BY SUCCESS CRITERIA Increase access to the curriculum for pupils with a disability • Improve and maintain access to the physical environment The environment is adapted to the needs of pupils as required.
-This includes: Ramps Elevators Disabled parking bays Disabled toilets and changing facilities Library shelves at wheelchair-accessible height To develop Refocus sight to be able to offer improved access for students with disbility Develop of new sites Rose Cotttage 2 Burton Latimer the following work is planned for completion during the time of this plan: Ramps from multifunction room to workshop Downstairs toilets updated with new flooring Upstairs external fire door replaced Works on rear garden. •
+Aim Current good practice Objectives Actions to be taken Responsibility Date Success Criteria Increase access to the curriculum for pupils with a disability Improve and maintain access to the physical environment The environment is adapted to the needs of pupils as required.
+This includes: Ramps Disabled parking bays Disabled toilets and changing facilities Library shelves at wheelchair-accessible height To develop Refocus sight to be able to offer improved access for students with disability Develop of new sites Rose Cotttage The following work is planned for completion during the time of this plan: Ramps from multifunction room to workshop Downstairs toilets updated with new flooring Upstairs external fire door replaced Works on rear garden.